-The oatmeal crumble will add texture and a little extra sweetness.
-You could replace the dry sugar with pure maple syrup if you like.
-This will help to make the crumble even more crisp.
-Alternately, you could add a little extra oil instead.
+The oatmeal crumble is gluten free and will add texture and a little extra sweetness to your strawberry rhubarb crisp.
+You could replace the dry sugar with pure maple syrup if you like, this will help to make the crumble even more crisp.
+Alternately, add a little extra oil instead.

-Add your rhubarb and fruit to the baking dish, add a little sugar of choice, give a good stir, top with the oatmeal mixture and bake.
-It’s totally no-fuss and you’ll be enjoying a bowl full in no time!
+- Add your rhubarb and fruit to the baking dish, add a little sugar of choice, give a good stir.

 STRAWBERRY + RHUBARB CRISP

 A perfect combination of sweet & tart!
 Easy homemade Strawberry & Rhubarb crisp is a family favorite!
 Great as a dessert, but healthy enough for breakfast or light snack.